 - Speak slowly in simple, adult sentences and listen carefully.

-Family members eventually may need to consider long-term care options for the person with primary progressive aphasia.
-They may also need to plan the person's finances and help make legal decisions to prepare for more-serious stages of the condition.
+Family members eventually may need to make long-term care choices for the person with primary progressive aphasia.
+They also may need to plan the person's finances and help make legal decisions to prepare for more-serious stages of the condition.
+Start this process early so the person with primary progressive aphasia can be involved.

-Support groups may be available for caregivers and people with primary progressive aphasia or related conditions.
+Support groups may be offered for caregivers and people with primary progressive aphasia or related conditions.
 Ask your social worker or other members of your treatment team about community resources or support groups.

 Preparing for an appointment

 If you're experiencing symptoms, you might start by seeing your primary care provider.
-He or she may refer you to a doctor trained in brain and nervous system conditions (neurologist) or a speech-language pathologist.
+Your provider may refer you to a doctor trained in brain and nervous system conditions, known as a neurologist, or a speech-language pathologist.

 What you can do